 At Paradise Beach, you have the option to hire a private chef to come cook in your home.
 The convenience factor, after a long day of boating or at the beach, was great.
 We did this two of the nights and it was perfect for our big group.
 On the whole, I have to say- I just don’t think Nevisian food agrees with me.
 (NOTHING like Chef Mimi from Virgin Gorda who I tried to smuggle home in my suitcase last year!) 😉

 Things to do/see:

 - The Hamilton Museum– We didn’t get a chance to explore it, but did you know Nevis was the birthplace of Alexander Hamilton?!
 His father’s horse stables are still in tact…although they’ve been converted into something else.

 - Mineral baths- We didn’t go here either, but our driver for the week, “Baba” (request him if you can!) told us all about this “ancient hot spring, turned baths” and how after 7pm at night you need to wait in line because the locals flock there!
-I have to say, I did a quick google search and I’m kiiiiinda glad we missed it.
-Not sure you could pay me to get in there.
+I have to say, I did a quick google search and I’m kiiiiinda glad ok that we missed it.
 (See photo #2 above)

 - Montpelier– Get a tour of the grounds at the very least.
 Such a cool historic place…and the drive up is pretty!